How to index JSON columns using MySQL

 Add a MySQL virtual column to index a JSON path expression

-In MySQL, the only way to index a JSON path expression is to add a virtual column that mirrors the path expression in question and build an index on the virtual column.
+Prior to version 8.0.21, the only way to index a JSON path expression was to add a virtual column that mirrors the path expression in question and builds an index on the virtual column.

 For this reason, we are going to add the following title virtual column on our book table: